Ten Major Relationships: Mao's view on the state purchase of grain

 But from 1953 onwards, Mao agreed with the view of economic planners and supported the state monopoly of the purchasing and marketing of grain.
 As the state monopoly was imposed, the state now had a better understanding of the amount of grain in the hands of peasants and in 1953, a total of 825 billion catties of grain was purchased, higher than the planned 708 billion.
 Emboldened by this increase, Chen Yun increased the amount even higher in 1954.
-The only concern for the planners was whether such increased led to massive death of peasants, which in 1955 a higher number of unnatural of death was indeed recorded.
+The only concern for the planners was whether such increased led to massive death of peasants, which in 1955 a higher number of unnatural deaths was indeed recorded.
 Other than Internal Reference, Mao also knew about the problem from the democrats who wrote to Mao to report the severity of increased state purchase.
 As a response, Mao instructed Chen Yun to lower the purchase and for 1955 and a lower amount was purchased.